 Learn about the origin of FOSSI, the long-term goals of the FOSSI founding partners, and hear from FOSSI's inaugural class in the November issue of AIChE's CEP magazine.

-In FOSSI's Inaugural year, we're thrilled to welcome our 2021 class - 151 exceptional high-school seniors who were chosen to receive $40,000 scholarships ($10,000 per year) to pursue STEM degrees at Historically Black Colleges and Universities (HBCUs) .
+In FOSSI's second year, we're thrilled to welcome our 2022 class.
+FOSSI has awarded 295 exceptional high-school seniors $40,000 scholarships ($10,000 per year) to pursue preferred STEM degrees at Historically Black Colleges and Universities (HBCUs) .

 Chemours is committed to being a force for good in the communities where we operate.
 We're excited to be the lead sponsor for FOSSI and to work with companies across our industry to drive this game-changing program.